sunil-sopho/Parallel_Kmeans/README.md

 A iterative sequential algorithm is provided for your reference:

-1. For a givenk, choosekcentroids,m 1 ,···, mk.
-One can resort toForgy methodorRandom
-    partitionmethod for this initialization.
+1. For a given k, choose k centroids,m 1 ,···, mk.
+One can resort to Forgy method or Random partition method for this initialization.
 2. After computingkcentroids, assign points to each centroid to form a cluster.
 Common way to assign a point to a centroid is to find the nearest centroid.
 A point cannot, at any point, belong to two different clusters.
 At the end of this stage, one should have the clusters{S 1 ,···, Sk}.